|Next topic ⇒

 McDonald, J.H.
 2014.
 Handbook of Biological Statistics, 3rd ed.
 Sparky House Publishing, Baltimore, Maryland.

-It's better to cite the print version, rather than the web pages, so that people of the future can see exactly what were citing.
+It's better to cite the print version, rather than the web pages, so that people of the future can see exactly what you were looking at.
 If you just cite a web page, it might be quite different by the time someone looks at it a few years from now.
 If you need to see what someone has cited from an earlier edition, you can download pdfs of the first edition or the second edition.

 I am constantly trying to improve this textbook.
 If you find errors, broken links, typos, or have other suggestions for improvement, please e-mail me at email@example.com.
 If you have statistical questions about your research, I'll be glad to try to answer them.
 However, I must warn you that I'm not an expert in all areas of statistics, so if you're asking about something that goes far beyond what's in this textbook, I may not be able to help you.
 And please don't ask me for help with your statistics homework (unless you're in my class, of course!).